johanvanhelden/dockerhero/readme.md

 ## Known issues

 ### MacOS
 On MacOS there is an issue with linking the timezone.
-I do now own a Mac myself, so I am unable to produce a proper solution, but for now, I suggest you override the `volumes:` section for each container (`workspace`, `php`, `web`, `db`) that links the timezones, and simply remove the timezone link.
+I do now own a Mac myself, so I am unable to produce a proper solution, but for now, I suggest you override the `volumes:` section for each container (`workspace`, `php`, `web`, `db`) that links the time-zones, and simply remove the timezone link.
 There should be no need to edit the default `docker-compose.yml`.
 If you are someone who owns a Mac, please let me know how I can properly address this.

 ## Contributing